Photos © R.Leeuw

 Douglas DC-3 PH-ALR "Reiger" is a C-47B with c/n 16218/32966.
 It was delivered to the USAAF as 44-76634 in 1945, transferred to the RAF as KN487 and stayed in military service until 1950.
 It was bought by Skyways and registered as G-AMCA.
 Air Atlantique bought it on 20Jul77.
 By 2002 it was reported at Coventry, stored and partially dismantled, it had reached the end of its operational life.
 The Aviodrome bought it in 2003 and painted it in KLM's high visibility colours of shortly before WW2; these bright colors and large "Holland" lettering was to prevent to be mistaken for military transports and get shot at.
 Pity the engines were removed. |

 An Antonov An-2R.... a bit of an oddball here, one can enter the plane and have a look inside the cockpit.Bas Stubert volunteered it's construction number: 1G-17248.
-More info was gathered at a later date: it used to operate with the Lithuanian Air Force and was code 19 (yellow). |
+More info was gathered at a later date: it used to operate with the Lithuanian Air Force and was code 19 (yellow).
+Cuurent in 2018, I found. |

 |

-These 2 "cockpits" sit behind the hangar, which it seems is overflowing with other equipment (the Lockheed Neptune must be in there, as it not seen elsewhere).
+These 2 'cockpits' sit behind the hangar, which it seems is overflowing with other equipment (the Lockheed Neptune must be in there, as it not seen elsewhere).
 The one in front is the last Fokker F.100 cockpit on the manufacturing line and was never completed upon Fokker's demise.
 The other one is a mockup, which was used for equipment training.
 Future projects...Ber Beentjes told me more on the use of this mockup: "The large forward fuselage with the Fokker paintjob is an antennae test facility, testing the correct placement of the various new antennaes.
 Due to the nature of new, state-of-the-art technology the Fokker 100 was developed with, Fokker found problems in efficiently placing the many aerials on the forward fuselage.
 There were too many of them !
 So it was decided to solve this by making a test facility.
 The complete section has been placed on a very high tower and underwent very thorough electronic testing.
 Thus the location of the various antennaes was determined.
 Some exemples: 1.
 KLM persisted in full provision for the landing system MLS ("Microwave Landing System", destined to replace ILS) on their Fokker 100s, except it wasn't clear how MLS would work...
 MLS never made it through the testing phase.
 2. During the development of the Fokker 100 TCAS ("Traffic Alert and Collision Avoidance System") appeared around the corner of technology and was to become required on airplanes.
 Fokker was ready to accept it when that day came due to the early testing on this training facility."
 Thanks Ber !.
 (I'll provide a better photo next time I visit the Aviodrome...).
 Pieter Nederveen wrote me in Apr.2007 (the translation is mine): "The wooden F.100 mock-up at the back of the hangar was used for antennae trials at Ypenburg Airport (closed since).
 Placed on a high tower antennae tests were performed.
 For modifications the mock-up was transported by road to Schiphol-East; at the Experimental Department certain modifications were put in place.
 I can assure you this was not always the nicest work to do, as in the summer months thousands of flies moved into the wooden mock-up!" |

 ![]() DeHavilland DH.104 Dove "PH-MAD", Dove c/n 04453 was painted up to represent this aircraft; its former identity was XJ350 (RAF).
 The original was c/n 04030, and this is its history: Source: www.cnapg.com/dove.htm.